-The following table summarizes certain information as of March 31, 2022 regarding compensation plans of the Company under which equity securities are authorized for issuance.
+The following table summarizes certain information as of March 31, 2023 regarding compensation plans of the Company under which equity securities are authorized for issuance.

-Plan Category Number of securities to be issued upon exercise of outstanding DSUs exerci outstar ted-average se price of Iding DSUs US\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in first column) (#)

-Equity compensation plans approved by
+Plan Category Number of securities to be issued upon exercise of outstanding equity securities Weighted-average exercise price of outstanding equity securities (US\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in first column) (#) Equity compensation plans approved by securityholders - N/A - Equity compensation plans not approved by securityholders - Omnibus Incentive Plan (1) 1,068,633 \$13.59 7,780,633 (2)

-securityholders

-- N/A

-Equity compensation plans not approved by securityholders - Omnibus Incentive Plan (1) 38,577 \$ 8.985 8,810,689(3)

 - (1) See "Equity Incentive Plans Omnibus Incentive Plan" for a description of the material features of the Omnibus Incentive Plan.
-The Omnibus Incentive Plan was adopted in connection with the Merger on October 19, 2021.
-As of March 31, 2022, no RSUs or PSUs had been awarded under the Omnibus Incentive Plan. - (2) Represents the number of shares available for future issuance under the Omnibus Incentive Plan.
+The Omnibus Incentive Plan was adopted in connection with the Merger on October 19, 2021. - (2) Represents the number of shares available for future issuance under the Omnibus Incentive Plan.